SUPPORT

 Challah bread with silver candlesticks and Kiddush cup

 Bring an ethical food policy to your community.
-Schedule a free consultation with our staff to get started.
+Fill out our Food Policy Intake form to get started.

 Group discussion in a library setting with three people, whiteboards, and a camera on a tripod.